jboss-integration/fuse-bxms-integ/quickstarts/switchyard-drools-channels/Readme.md

 ============
 This quickstart demonstrates the usage of the drools channels from switchyard.

-It demostrates the usage of the SwitchYardServiceChannel.
+It demonstrates the usage of the SwitchYardServiceChannel.
 It allows to redirect the output of a drools channel as an input of a Switchyard Service.

 In the example there is a drools service that includes the input to 2 channels.
 One of them is implemented as a Java Service.
 The other one is implemented as another drools service.

 It allows to show that 2 different KieSession can be executed together.
 In this example there is a KieSession(ChannelService) that calls another KieSession (WorkerB service).

-Preqrequisites
+Prerequisites
 ==============
 Maven